Academic Requirements to Graduate

 - If you are applying for a summer graduation, your application will not be processed until after all UCSD Summer Sessions are complete.

 - Filing a Degree and Diploma Application does not ensure graduation.
-Conferring your degree is subject to review and approval of your college and major department(s).
+Conferring your degree is subject to review and approval of your college, major department(s) and the Registrar's office.